 i) number of personnel within DBVI who serve VR in relation to the number of individuals served broken down by personnel category:

 (1)(A)(i).
 Over the past performance period, 35 staff positions in DBVI served 300-400 individuals with visual impairments in the VR program.
-Personnel categories included: 1 director, 1 assistant director, 3 regional directors, 1 consultant, 7 VRC II, 3 Blindness Rehabilitation Specialists, 5 Paraprofessionals/VRC I, 1 support personnel, 2 BEP staff, and 11 O&M.
+Personnel categories included: 1 director, 1 assistant director, *2* regional directors, *1 rehabilitation services manager,* 1 consultant, 7 VRC II, 3 Blindness Rehabilitation Specialists, 5 Paraprofessionals/VRC I, 1 support personnel, 2 BEP staff, and *10 O&M (one vacancy)*.

 ii) number of personnel currently needed by the State agency to provide VR services broken down by personnel category:

 (1)(A)(ii).
 Currently, a number of DBVI’s VRC I and II staff are new to the position and working with DBVI consumers.
-Of the 7 designated VRC II staff, 3 are new to DBVI within the past year and there is currently 1 vacancy.
-Although 2 of these have VRC experience, the blindness rehabilitation specialty is a steep learning curve.
-Therefore, DBVI has experienced personnel shortage in order to work with VR consumers and get staff up to speed.
-The new staff have demonstrated ability to learn quickly and it is anticipated that DBVI VR consumers will be well represented over the next performance period.
+Of the *6* designated VRC II staff, 3 are new to DBVI within the past year.
+Although 2 of the *new staff* have VRC experience, the blindness rehabilitation specialty is a steep learning curve. *Two of these new staff have already completed a 3 week New Counselor Training program that provides a breadth of information across the VR program.* The new staff have demonstrated ability to learn quickly and it is anticipated that DBVI VR consumers will be well represented over the next performance period.

 iii) the projections of the number of personnel, broken down by personnel category, who will be needed by the state agency to provide VR services in 5 years based on projections of the number of individuals to be served, including individuals with significant disabilities, the number of personnel expected to retire or leave the field and other relevant factors: